ccev/Discordopole/README.md

 - select timeframe without area for command !pokemon
 - you can use an alternative pokemon table for pokemon command. you will have to expand your `config.ini`. see `config_example/config.ini`. pokemon command will use alternative table, if timespan start is older than oldest pokemon in main table.
 - new config option `show_used_timespan_in_footer`. if True, footer will show everytime used timespan and area for pokemon command

+Suggestions from Malte:
+- develop-develop has Quest Boards, Raid Boards and Grunt Boards. + Template support, ok-ish commands to manage everything and an Emoji manager that likes to break
+- Stat stuff should be implemented
+- Whatever else you can think of.
+Maybe a Hundo Board.
+Maybe an Event Boards based on pogoinfo.